Shirazi salad is fresh, packed with flavor and definitely refreshing on a hot day.

 I firmly believe that all of our experiences in life, good AND bad, make us who we are in this moment.
 We can choose to let that be a good thing or a bad thing, but either way, I really think we are the sum of our experiences and our attitude towards those experiences.
 Maybe I’m way off here, but I’m starting to see all my food “issues” as blessings.
 And that in turn, is allowing me to accept them, deal with them, and turn them around to my benefit.

 As a result, I’m slowly starting to see results.
 While I threw my scale out several weeks ago (can’t be a slave to that thing anymore!), my pants are fitting looser and I’m getting some energy back.
 It’s amazing what happens when you truly tend to yourself.
 When you take care of yourself as well as you would your own child.
-You just have so much more to give when you do.
+You just have so much more to give when you fill your own cup first.

 - 1/4 cup chopped mint